fzzgg/Invify-lib/README.md

-Welcome to the INVIFY GUI API! 🚀
+Welcome to the INVIFY INVENTORY API! 🚀

 ‼️ IMPORTANT
 🛠️ The library is still in development.
 If you encounter any issues or have feature requests, feel free to contact me on Discord: fzzgg.

 👷 Developer API

-How to Integrate INVIFY GUI API into Your Project
+How to Integrate INVIFY INVENTORY API into Your Project

 Maven Integration